TheTallPaul/Vicmas2020/index.md

 ## The Fundraiser

-We'll be running our fundraiser for one week, from now through the end of December 27th.
+We'll be running our fundraiser for one week, from right now through the end of December 27th.

 Too late to donate to us or don't like our faces?
 Feel free to [donate directly to City Team](https://cityteam.org/donate/) instead.

 ### Money Multiplier 💸

 We will have every $1 in proceeds matched by $2, up to $400 dollars.
-Coupled with a generous backer offering to double all City Team donations this month up to $250k, that means that every $1 in proceeds will effectively equate to $5 in donations for the first $400!
+Coupled with a generous backer offering to match City Team donations this month up to $250k, that means that every $1 in proceeds will effectively equate to $5 in donations for the first $400!

 ### Mugs ☕

-For every $10 you donate, we will give you a custom diner-style mug!
+For every $10 you donate, we will happily provide you with a custom diner-style mug!
 Mug costs vary depending on order quantity, but will be aproximately $3 per mug.
 The remaining proceeds of your donation will be delivered directly to City Team.